-Join Dan Gookin for an in-depth discussion in this video Understanding a C program, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Understanding a C program, part of Learning C.

 - C is a language.
 Like all languages, it has its parts of speech, structure, and syntax.
 All this stuff is what makes a source code file so delightfully cryptic.
 But once you understand what's going on, and why things are presented the way they are, it begins to make sense.
 In this movie, I introduce you to the C programming language.
 You'll understand the structure, what the main function does, and get to know C language keywords, functions, operators, variables, and values.

 In Code::Blocks, click the New button and choose Empty File.
 You're now going to type source code.
 It's only one line, so type main, an empty set of parentheses, a space, a set of empty curly brackets, or braces, and press the Enter key to end the line.
 Save the source code file.
 Click the Save button.
 If you need to, choose your C programming folder, type the file name, dummy.c.

 The source code file is created and saved.
 Click the Build button.
 The code does compile.
 What you see is the absolute minimum C program, known as 'the dummy.'
 All C source code must have the main function.
 This is where the program execution starts.
 And the contents of the main function are enclosed in curly brackets.
 Here, everything is empty, which is okay, although you might see a compiler warning, which isn't critical.